 Finally, you may be able to get damages for pain and suffering.
 These are non-economic damages that are designed to compensate you for the physical and emotional anguish caused by your injuries.
 This often includes emotional trauma, loss of consortium, loss of companionship, fear or anxiety, depression, and post-traumatic stress disorder.
 It’s also important to note that there is no cap on how much compensation you can recover for pain and suffering.

-Cost of Hiring a Back and Spinal Injury Lawyer
+Cost of Hiring a Washington, D.C.
+Back and Spinal Injury Lawyer

 Almost all personal injury attorneys offer free consultations.
 This means you can shop around until you find the firm that feels like the right fit for you without having to spend anything up front.
 Personal injury lawyers also generally operate on a contingency fee basis.
 Under this payment structure, the lawyer only gets paid if they win or settle your case.
 Not only does this allow more people to have access to quality legal representation, it also ensures that the firm you hire will work as hard as possible to get you the maximum compensation.
 The more you receive, the more they earn.